nasa/fprime/docs/upcoming.md

 ## F´ Tutorial

 The F´ tutorial is intended to help new users familiarize themselves with the F´ framework and tool suite.
 Instructors will walk through the [LED Blinker Tutorial](https://fprime_community.github.io/fprime-workshop-led-blinker), covering the following:
-- Software Modeling using the F Prime Prime (FPP) Domain Specific Language
+- Software Modeling using FPP the domain specific language supporting F´
 - Component Implementation
 - Unit Testing
 - Cross-compiling onto a small single board computer provided in class